dBankCore/devportal/_tutorials-javascript/get_account_replies.md

 description: "_By the end of this tutorial you would know how to get replies made on particular account's content._"
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Account Replies](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/08_get_account_replies) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Account Replies](https://github.com/dpays/developer-docs-tutorials-js/tree/master/tutorials/08_get_account_replies) can be downloaded as part of the [JS tutorials repository](https://github.com/dpays/developer-docs-tutorials-js).</span>
 <br>

-The purpose of this tutorial is **How to get account replies** and **a)** demonstrate how to use `get_state` api function call, and **b)** fetch recent replies for the content of specific account, in this case `@steemitblog`.
+The purpose of this tutorial is **How to get account replies** and **a)** demonstrate how to use `get_state` api function call, and **b)** fetch recent replies for the content of specific account, in this case `@dsiteblog`.

 We focus on listing part of the content with simply UI as well as explain the most commonly used fields from the response object as well as parse body of each comment.

 ## Intro

-We are using `get_state` function with `dsteem`, which is straight-forward and this function returns current state of the network as well as additional content given proper query.
-Each content body, as we described in previous tutorials, is written markdown and submitted to the blockchain by many applications built on top of Steem.
+We are using `get_state` function with `ddpays`, which is straight-forward and this function returns current state of the network as well as additional content given proper query.
+Each content body, as we described in previous tutorials, is written markdown and submitted to the blockchain by many applications built on top of dPay.
 For that reason we are using `remarkable` npm package to parse markdown in a readable format.

 ## Steps